experimentalpolitics/immigration/material/design.md

 9. Environment / Climate Change
 10. Violence / Crime

-**[ideology]** Thinking about politics these days, how would you describe your own political viewpoint?
+**[ideol]** Thinking about politics these days, how would you describe your own political viewpoint?

 1. Very liberal
 2. Liberal